nuxt/icon/README.md

 **TailwindCSS v4**:

-When using TailwindCSS v4 with the `css` mode, you should configure the `cssLayer` in Nuxt's Application configuration file:
+When using TailwindCSS v4 with the `css` mode, you should configure the `cssLayer` in Nuxt's app config:

 ```ts
 // ~/app.config.ts